yingweiwo

 Therapeutic Uses

-Nexavar is indicated for the treatment of patients with unresectable hepatocellular carcinoma (HCC). /Included in US product label/
+Nexavar is indicated for the treatment of patients with unresectable hepatocellular carcinoma (HCC). /US product label includes/

-Nexavar is indicated for the treatment of patients with locally recurrent or metastatic, progressive, differentiated thyroid carcinoma (DTC) that is refractory to radioactive iodine treatment. /Included in US product label/
+Nexavar is indicated for the treatment of patients with locally recurrent or metastatic progressive differentiated thyroid cancer (DTC) that is unresponsive to radioactive iodine therapy. /US product label includes/

-Nexavar is indicated for the treatment of patients with advanced renal cell carcinoma (RCC). /Included in US product label/
+Nexavar is indicated for the treatment of patients with advanced renal cell carcinoma (RCC). /US product label includes/

 Drug Warnings